 Successful writers keep payment in mind, yes, but there are more and different returns to be had in assignments.
-For example, keep in mind potential for future work, potential recommendations, and the likelihood of references.
-Professional writers know which assignments pay dividends in recommendations and references, and go after those assignments first.
+For example, keep in mind potential for future work, potential recommendations and the likelihood of references.
+Professional writers know which assignments pay dividends in recommendations and references, and go after those assignments too.

 6. Insider's Knowledge

 Successful freelance writers have insider's knowledge about the business.
-They keep their ears open in freelance writing communities, read their colleagues' blogs, and go to conferences and training events to rub elbows.
+They keep their ears open when networking within freelance writing communities, read their colleagues' blogs and go to conferences and training events to rub elbows.
 This helps the business in many aspects.
-They learn what rates are being charged, what companies and editors to go after (or avoid), what magazines are going bankrupt, what is working for their competitors, and what simply isn't.
+They learn what rates are being charged, what companies and editors to go after (or avoid), what magazines are going bankrupt, what is working for their competitors and what simply isn't.

 Successful freelance writers can be ruthless.
 They should keep an attorney in their pocket, and know when to go after non-payers.
 They should watch for plagiarizers, as they know that's money straight out of their pockets.
 They know that their clients are clients, not friends, and don't put up with creeping projects or freebie "extras."
 They play hardball when they want a particular client- even if one of their colleagues are also competing for the same client.